vindv/vindv/README.md

 ### 👋 Hello, I'm Vind!

 🎯 Plugin Developer for PocketMine-MP
-💻 I love working with PHP, JSON and custom systems for Minecraft
+💻 I love working with PHP and custom systems for Minecraft

 --